Skip to main content

 Insert data

-After creating the collection, you can insert data that includes string fields.
+After creating the collection, insert entities that match the schema.

 data = [